scipy-conference/scipy_proceedings/papers/brent_komer/hpsklearn.rst

 References
 ----------
 ..
-[Ber11] J. Bergstra, R. Bardenet, Y. Bengio, and B. Kegl. *Algorithms for hyper-parameter optimization.*,
+[Ber11] J. Bergstra, R. Bardenet, Y. Bengio, and B. Kegl. *Algorithms for hyper-parameter optimization*,
            NIPS, 24:2546–2554, 2011.
 ..
 [Ber13a] J. Bergstra, D. Yamins, and D. D. Cox. *Making a science of model search: Hyperparameter optimization in hundreds of dimensions for vision architectures*,
            In Proc.
 ICML, 2013a.